Daily Flight Stories

 It seems probable that his losing control was caused by his being thrown forward on to the elevating gear, thereby moving this forward involuntarily, which would have had the effect of still further turning the aircraft down.
 This would explain his being thrown out whilst in the air.

 In the opinion of the Committee it is possible that if the aviator had been suitably strapped into his seat he might have retained control of the aircraft.

 It was unanimously resolved that this Report be forwarded to the Committee with a recommendation that it be published in extenso.

 In the annals of early aviation, accidents and incidents were all too common.
-Many early aviators lost their lives, sometimes when attempting to set new records for distance or altitude, sometimes when attempting the crossing of lakes, seas and the English Channel, or sometimes just to bad luck when an engine malfunctioned or something failed.
-Bad fuel, improper oil weights and more conspired against safe flight.
+Many early aviators lost their lives.
+Sometimes they perished while attempting to set new records for distance or altitude.
+Sometimes the accidents took place while crossing lakes and the sea — or even the English Channel.
+However, sometimes accidents seemed to be just a matter of bad luck, such as when an engine malfunctioned in flight.
+Additionally, bad fuel, improper oil weights, and other factors always seemed to be conspiring against pilots and the goal of safe flight.

-When E. V. B. Fisher and Victor Mason died, their accident was something of a mystery.
-They had been flying on a good day, at a reasonable altitude, just around the airfield.
-Suddenly, the plane simply fell out of control and crashed vertically into the ground.
-The Royal Aero Club’s investigation was therefore a welcome effort — many wondered what had happened.
-Fisher was just 24 years old and was buried at Weybridge Cemetery in Surrey, England.
+When E. V. B. Fisher and Victor Mason died, their accident was selected for the first report because it was something of a mystery.
+They had been flying on a good day, at a reasonable altitude, and just around the airfield.
+Suddenly, their plane seemed to have just fallen out of control to crash vertically into the ground.
+The Royal Aero Club’s decision to undertake an investigation was welcomed as a result.
+Many of the other pilots wondered what had happened.
+Fisher was just 24 years old and was an able pilot.
+It made no sense.
+The story of what happened, it seemed to most, had been buried with his body at the Weybridge Cemetery in Surrey, England.